Brooklss/Brooklss/README.md

 # 💫 About Me:
-⚡ My name is Brook<br>🔭 I’m currently working on a React native Application<br>👯 I’m looking to collaborate on anything open source<br>🌱 I’m currently learning Data Science <br>
+⚡ My name is Brook<br>🔭 I’m currently working on a NEXT js Application<br>👯 I’m looking to collaborate on anything open source<br>🌱 I’m currently learning Game Dev to <br>

 ## 🌐 Socials: